 On the upper edge of the picture, a coffin can be seen borne by the four seasons.
 Scarcely brought into this world, a person reaches adulthood, comes to his prime and is aged.
 He departs this world imperfect and incomplete.

 The associations are dim, chaos dominates, darkness replaces the light.
-Among the many symbols are the black-red-gold colours of the German flag.
-But the colours do not stand alone, they have a double and triple meaning and at the same time form the components for other images.
+Among the many symbols are the black-red-gold colors of the German flag.
+But the colors do not stand alone, they have a double and triple meaning and at the same time form the components for other images.